IELTS reading tips

 IELTS reading test preparation classes can only be an asset to any IELTS test-taker.
 A good reading teacher can walk students through the aforementioned intricacies of both types of IELTS reading tests.
 They will be able to show you how to succeed based on your own abilities, while helping you to improve in specific areas.
 You will also get sample tests so you know what to expect on the day you actually sit the test.

-If you’re struggling with your own IELTS reading skills or are looking for a class to get some help in IELTS reading, be sure to see both The Language Gallery’s IELTS Preparation class and IELTS Exam Preparation elective.
+If you’re struggling with your own IELTS reading skills or are looking for a class to get some help in IELTS reading, be sure to check out The Language Gallery’s IELTS PREPARATION CLASS.
 You can get help with your IELTS reading skills, along with other IELTS skills development.

 Special thanks to TLG Toronto IELTS instructor Melinda for her assistance on the content of this post!